Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 At JHN, we evaluate these symptoms carefully and respectfully.
 The goal is not to dismiss the patient.
 The goal is to understand the pattern, rule out important mimics, and guide the right treatment pathway.

-Quick Check: Could This Be a Functional Neurological Symptom or PNES?
+Quick Check: Could This Be FND or PNES?

 Patients may report: